 Estimates of financial performance are available for all broadacre, beef, sheep, grains, dairy and vegetable farms in

 New South Wales.

-In 2010–11, the most recent year for which regional data are available, the total plantation area in the New England and North West region was approximately 30,600 hectares, comprised of approximately 17,000 hectares of hardwood plantations, 13,400 hectares of softwood plantations and 200 hectares of other plantations.
+In 2014–15, the most recent year for which regional data are available, the total plantation area in the New England and North West region was 25,100 hectares, comprised of 11,600 hectares of hardwood plantations and 13,400 hectares of softwood plantations.
 The main hardwood species planted is shining gum (Eucalyptus nitens) and the main softwood species planted is radiata pine (Pinus radiata).

-In 2011, there were approximately 4.0 million hectares of native forests in the New England and North West region, comprised mainly of Eucalypt medium woodland (1.1 million hectares), Eucalypt medium open (942,000 hectares), Callitris (540,900 hectares) and Rainforest (106,100 hectares) forest types.
-Approximately 2.4 million hectares of the native forests are privately owned, 809,800 hectares are in nature conservation reserves and 392,600 hectares are multiple-use public forest available for timber production.
+In 2011, there were 4.0 million hectares of native forests in the New England and North West region, comprised mainly of Eucalypt medium woodland (1.1 million hectares), Eucalypt medium open (942,000 hectares), Callitris (540,900 hectares) and Rainforest (106,100 hectares) forest types.
+There were 2.4 million hectares of native forests privately owned, 809,800 hectares were in nature conservation reserves and 392,600 hectares were multiple-use public forest available for timber production.
 Major timber processing industries are located at Urbenville, Walcha and Glen Innes.

 In 2015–16, the total plantation area in New South Wales was 394,400 hectares, comprised of 87,100 hectares of hardwood plantations, 307,100 hectares of softwood plantations and 100 hectares of other plantations.